Air-to-air missile: Missile minimum range

+Short-range air-to-air missile

+Short-range air-to-air missiles (SRAAMs), typically used in "dogfighting" or close range air combat compare to the beyond-visual-range missiles.
+Most of the short-range air-to-air missiles are infrared guided.

+SRAAM missile evolution

-Short-range air-to-air missiles used in "dogfighting" are usually classified into five "generations" according to the historical technological advances.
+Those missiles usually classified into five "generations" according to the historical technological advances.
 Most of these advances were in infrared seeker technology (later combined with digital signal processing).

 First generation

 Early short-range missiles such as the early Sidewinders and K-13 (missile) (AA-2 Atoll) had infrared seekers with a narrow (30-degree) field of view and required the attacker to position himself behind the target (rear aspect engagement).
 This meant that the target aircraft only had to perform a slight turn to move outside the missile seeker's field of view and cause the missile to lose track of the target ("break lock").

 Second generation

-Second-generation missiles utilized more effective seekers that improved the field of view to 45 degrees.
+The second-generation of short-range missiles utilized more effective seekers that were better cooled than its predecessors while being typically "uncaged"; resulting in improved sensitivity to heat signatures, an increase in field of view as well as allowing the possibility of leading a missile within its FOV for an increased probability of kill against a maneuvering target.
+In some cases, the improved sensitivity to heat signatures allows for a very limited side and even all-aspect tracking, as is the case with the Red Top missile.
+In conjunction with improved control surfaces and propulsion motors over the first generation of dogfight missiles, the technological advances of the second-generation short-range missiles allowed them to be used not just on non-maneuvering bombers, but also actively maneuvering fighters.
+Examples include advanced derivatives of the K-13 (missile) and AIM-9 such as K-13M (R-13M, Object 380) or AIM-9D / G / H.

 Third generation

-This generation introduced "all aspect" missiles, because more sensitive seekers allowed the attacker to fire at a target which was side-on to itself, i.e. from all aspects not just the rear.
-This meant that while the field-of-view was still restricted to a fairly narrow cone, the attack at least did not have to be behind the target.
+This generation introduced much more sensitive seekers that are capable of locking onto the warm heat irradiated by the skins of aircraft from the front or side aspects, as opposed to just the hotter engine nozzle(s) from rear-aspect, allowing for a true all-aspect capability.
+This significantly expanded potential attacking envelopes, allowing the attacker to fire at a target which was side-on or front-on to itself as opposed to just the rear.
+While the field-of-view was still restricted to a fairly narrow cone, the attack at least did not have to be behind the target.